Are you looking for ways to travel from Guatemala City to Antigua?

 - You don’t speak a word of Spanish

 - If you want to get to your hotel in the shortest time

 The idea of choosing the private hire or prebooked shuttle is for those who arrive and don’t want to have to think twice about getting to Antigua, and, are not on a tight budget.

-For example, see this private shuttle service offers transport for around $18USD enabling you to get from Guatemlala City airport to Antigua.
+For example, see this private shuttle service offers transport for $18USD enabling you to get from Guatemlala City airport to Antigua.

-Again, if you are an experienced backpacker who thrives off solo travel and the unknown, simply walking outside the airport to catch one the local chicken buses should not be a problem for you.
+Again, if you are an experienced backpacker who thrives off solo travel and the unknown, simply walking outside the airport to catch one of the local chicken buses should not be a problem for you.

 Take the Chicken Bus or Collectivo if:

 - You have experiemnce traveling this way in Latin America

 - Your good at speaking Spanish